Linaro/lava/doc/v2/explain_first_job.rst

 need to know whether to use ``apt`` or ``yum`` or something else to do the installation work.
-Some other OS deployments may change other elements within the test, so the test job submission will **fail** if the ``os`` parameter is not set or is set to an unrecognised string.
+Some other OS deployments may change other elements within the test, so the test job submission will **fail** if the ``os`` parameter is not set or is set to an unrecognized string.

 Supported operating systems include ``debian``, ``ubuntu``, ``oe`` (for OpenEmbedded) and ``fedora``.